 Customer service.
 We're big fans of BuildFire's customer support team, but live help is available only from 9 a.m. to 5 p.m.
 PT, Monday through Friday.
 This will be problematic if you need help outside of those hours or on weekends.
 To get an idea of how long it would take to get a reply, we sent a message after work hours and received an answer first thing in the morning.

 Pricing.
 BuildFire isn't the cheapest DIY app maker available.
-It starts at $39 per month for the two-year plan, $44 per month for the annual plan and $49 per month for the monthly plan.
+Although it starts at $19 per month, this is a very basic plan that only includes Android and HTML5 support and is limited to 5,000 downloads with no push notifications.
+To also create iOS apps, offer more downloads and enable push notifications, you'll need to shell out for the the $59 per month or $89 per month plan.
+These two more expensive plans also include user management tools, plugins, analytics and other advanced features.
 This is the standard cost of DIY app makers overall, but you can find similarly easy-to-use app makers that cost less than $20 per month.
 These won't have the same features or capabilities, however.
 See below for a list of alternatives in our best picks roundup.